Fred-III-Whiteman/Cheatsheet-repo/Application Language Cheat Sheet.md

 // internal - can only be accessed from within the same extension
 // protected - can only be accessed from within the defining and host object

-[local, internal, protected] procedure myFunction(param1: dataType, param2: dataType) : returnType var
+[local, internal, protected] procedure myFunction(param1: dataType; param2: dataType) : returnType var
     myLocalVar: dataType;
 begin